Sierra Eastside Rock Climbing

 Weather station 4.9 miles from here

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Sierra Eastside:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Sierra Eastside:

 Featured Route For Sierra Eastside